jrc03c/bash-colors/readme.md

+> ⚠️ **NOTE:** ⚠️ This project is being merged into a monorepo [here](https://github.com/jrc03c/monorepo/tree/main/packages/bash-colors).
+This repo will soon be archived.

+---

 # Intro

 `bash-colors` is a little package for Node for printing text in colors.
 It's like [`chalk`](https://github.com/chalk/chalk), only less well-made.